yonicd/taseR/README.md

 # taseR
 read data from tel aviv stock exchange (tase) website to r using a backend phantomjs and jquery script

+tase.r is the wrapper function that calls low level functions

-functions to pull securities data from tase website
+low levels functions that construct js file to pull securities data from tase website

   - call_tase: stock daily history with dates as varin
   - call_tase_index: index daily history with dates as varin